dfd/data_science_resources/output/programming/README.md

 ## <a name="PythonCourses"></a>Python Courses

 [Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x8)
-by Eric Grimson, John Guttag, and Ana Bell, MIT
+by Eric Grimson, John Guttag, and Ana Bell (MIT)
 "What you'll learn: A Notion of computation, The Python programming language, Some simple algorithms, Testing and debugging, An informal introduction to algorithmic complexity, Data structures"
 Other tags: [Beginner Python](../beginner#BeginnerPython)